Alexandro Jodorowsky

 Rainbow Thief, The

-Compared to his earlier movies, this more recent offering by the lunatic is practically mainstream.
-But the use of some bizarre imagery, circus performers and most of all, inpenetrable allegory, is still here.
+Compared to his earlier movies, this later offering by the lunatic is practically mainstream.
+But the use of some bizarre imagery, circus performers and most of all, impenetrable allegory, is still here.
 The plot involves an eccentric rich man who, among other things, feeds caviar to his dogs and bones to his family, and hires a dozen whores to play with him.
 This man was supposed to leave his wealth to a crazed fool who shacks up with a thief in the sewers and attempts to teach him the purpose of life while living off his thievery.
 This is by far his most pointless movie, but as with the others, your curiosity is held throughout.

-© 2000- by Zev Toledano Table of Contents
+© 1999- by The Worldwide Celluloid Massacre Table of Contents